Channel Conflict: 5 Causes to Look Out For

 Conflict often arises when there is no clear policy on how a certain situation should be handled.

-Another tactic that has helped several businesses overcome conflicts is by organizing regular meetings with partners to discuss marketing goals and modes of execution that help everyone remain aligned.
+Another tactic that has helped several businesses overcome conflicts is organizing regular meetings with partners to discuss marketing goals and modes of execution that help everyone remain aligned.

 How to Prevent Channel Conflict?